Why It Works

 - Cooking the chorizo and aromatics in the oil infuses it with their flavors.

-- Straining the oil before roasting the Brussels sprouts ensures that the chorizo and aromatics don't burn (they'll be added back at the end).
+- Straining the oil onto the Brussels sprouts and roasting them separately ensure that the chorizo and aromatics don't burn (they'll be added back at the end).

 - Sherry vinegar and honey balance out the spice of the sausage and paprika.